FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/widgets/hydraulic-structure-editor/Hydraulic Structure Editor.rst

 -  Rating Table

 This example will model a culvert system between two floodplain nodes.
-The invert elevation of the inlet node is set by the grid element elevation.

 .. image:: ../../img/Hydraulic-Structure-Editor/Hydrau008.png

 The floodplain structure uses the grid element elevation as it's inlet and outlet invert elevations.
+In this case the inlet invert is 177.24 ft and the outlet invert is 174.13 ft.

+.. note:: Because culverts have a headwall, the grid elevation may need an adjustment down to the invert.
+The advanced culvert tutorial in the Self Help Kit shows how to make that elevation correction.  :ref:`Self Help Tutorials <correct_elevation>`

 .. image:: ../../img/Hydraulic-Structure-Editor/Hydrau010.png

+- This structure is a floodplain to floodplain culvert that uses a rating table.
+- It has a headwater control so the Tailwater switch is set to "0" or No tailwater effect.
-The structure is a floodplain to floodplain that uses a rating table with headwater control.
-It does not have a reference elevation for headwater so the flow starts at the invert elevation.
-It's not considered a long culvert so the lenght and diameter are both "0.00".
+- It does not have a reference elevation for headwater so the flow starts at the invert elevation.
+- It's not considered a long culvert so the length and diameter are both "0.00".

 .. image:: ../../img/Hydraulic-Structure-Editor/Hydrau012.png